 As an Amazon Associate, I earn from qualifying purchases.

-This ravioli soup is a classic “kitchen sink” soup.
+This ravioli soup with sausage is a classic “kitchen sink” soup.
 You can clean out your pantry and crisper drawer in the fridge and create pure and delicious magic.

-This recipe calls for just a little bit of ground sausage; only 1/4 of a pound (we use this Whole30 Breakfast Sausage).
+This recipe calls for just a little bit of ground sausage; only 1/2 of a pound (we use this homemade breakfast sausage).
 It’s a great way to get all the delicious flavor without using a lot of meat.
 You can, of course, adjust the amount if you like or leave it out entirely.

 Pro Tips/Recipe Notes